 May the good eating odds be forever in your favor during this wonderful holiday season.
 Between the infamous mac and cheese, grandma’s popular dessert, and loads of wine, we can only hope for the best outcome possible.
 If we stick to these simple tips, I am confident our holiday eating habits may be better than last year’s.

 What is one of your worst eating go to items?
-How do you overcome eating bad during the holidays?
+How do you overcome bad holiday eating habits?
 Like and check out our Facebook page, and don’t by shy about joining in on the conversations!
 We love hearing from you all so while you are at it definitely check us out on our Twitter and IG page @citygirlsavings.